Röyksopp: 2005–2008: The Understanding

-After the release of The Understanding, some of Röyksopp's singles were licensed for movie appearances.
-"What Else Is There?" was featured during a scene in the 2007 American film Meet Bill and during the end credits of the 2006 British film Cashback, and "Circuit Breaker" was used in the 2007 snowboard film Picture This.
+After the release of The Understanding, some of Röyksopp's singles were licensed for use in movies.
+"What Else Is There?" was featured in the 2007 American film Meet Bill and during the end credits of the 2006 British film Cashback, and "Circuit Breaker" was used in the 2007 snowboard film Picture This.

 On 19 June 2006, Röyksopp released a nine-track live album called Röyksopp's Night Out.
-Notably, the album contains a reinterpretation of the song "Go with the Flow", originally by Queens of the Stone Age.
+The album contains a reinterpretation of the song "Go with the Flow" by Queens of the Stone Age.

 On 5 March 2007, Röyksopp compiled their favourite tracks by other artists for the Back to Mine series.
 Called Back to Mine: Röyksopp, the album was released in the US on 5 March 2007, and in the UK on 27 April 2007.
 The album also includes their own track "Meatball", released under the pseudonym "Emmanuel Splice".
 Svein Berge also contributed as a board member for the celebration of the Grieg year, as Norway celebrated their famous composer Edvard Grieg.

 On the tenth anniversary of Röyksopp's formation—15 December 2008—the band released a new track, "Happy Birthday", free of charge to celebrate the event.
 The song was released via free streaming on the band's website.

 2009–2012: Junior and Senior

 Röyksopp's third studio album, Junior, was released on 23 March 2009, featuring the single "Happy Up Here".
 The song debuted on BBC Radio 1's Pete Tong show on 9 January 2009.
-It was officially released digitally on 16 March 2009.
+It was officially released on 16 March 2009.
 The music video for "Happy Up Here", made by Reuben Sutherland, features elements from the arcade game Space Invaders.
-Both the single and the video were met with positive reactions from the press and fans.
+The single and music video were met with positive reactions from the press and fans.

 "The Girl and the Robot", the second single from the album Junior, featuring vocals from Swedish singer Robyn, was released on 15 June 2009.
-The vinyl and digital versions of the single included remixes of the song by Kris Menace, Chateau Marmont and Spencer & Hill.
-At the 52nd Grammy Awards, the Jean Elan remix of "The Girl and the Robot" was nominated for Best Remixed Recording, Non-Classical.
+The vinyl and digital versions of the single included remixes of the song by Kris Menace, Chateau Marmont, and Spencer & Hill.
+The Jean Elan remix of "The Girl and the Robot" was nominated for Best Remixed Recording, Non-Classical for the 52nd Grammy Awards.
 "This Must Be It" is the third single from the album, including vocals from Swedish singer Karin Dreijer of The Knife and Fever Ray.
-The single also featuring remixes by Thin White Duke, LehtMoJoe, Rex the Dog and Apparat, among others.
-The band later released the stems for the song "Tricky Tricky" as part of a remix competition and the winning entries were released on 27 October 2009.
+The single also features remixes by Thin White Duke, LehtMoJoe, Rex the Dog, and Apparat, among others.
+The band later released the stems for the song "Tricky Tricky" as part of a remix competition, and the winning entries were released on 27 October 2009.